TrimarcJake/blog/_posts/2023-07-21-Self-Hosting Pains.md

 After a bit of digging and doc-reading, I saw Mattermost on Docker (in default config) uses a cert created on the host machine - not in the Docker container.

-Thankfully, this wonderful person already put together a guide on how to renew the cert: https://yaki.dev/renew%20ssl%20certificate%20of%20the%20mattermost/
+Thankfully, this wonderful person already put together a guide on how to renew the cert: [https://yaki.dev/renew ssl certificate of the mattermost/](https://yaki.dev/renew%20ssl%20certificate%20of%20the%20mattermost/)

 I plan to create a cron job to run these commands for me on two-monthly basis and never think about this task again. :D